Mummies Alive! The Legend Begins: Release

 The film was released to VHS in the United States on April 7, 1998, by Buena Vista Home Entertainment.

 Reception

-Harlene Ellin of the Chicago Tribune gave the movie one star: "Reitman's presence fails to elevate this generic, violence-laden cartoon to the top of the kids' show pyramid.
+Harlene Ellin of the Chicago Tribune gave the film one star: "Reitman's presence fails to elevate this generic, violence-laden cartoon to the top of the kids' show pyramid.
 Wrap the Power Rangers or Ninja Turtles in bandages, and you've got the Mummies".
 She criticized the movie's story, writing, humor, and animation.

-Randy Pitman of Video Librarian also criticized the movie, citifying its repetitive nature, but praising the title for its similarities to Disney's Gargoyles.
+Randy Pitman of Video Librarian also criticized the film, citifying its repetitive nature, but praising the title for its similarities to Disney's Gargoyles.

-Billboard praised the movie for its minimal violence and fun nature, and compared the plot's complexity to The Terminator.
+Billboard praised the film for its minimal violence and fun nature, and compared the plot's complexity to The Terminator.